Equicontinuous actions of semisimple groups: Monoid compactifications

 We introduce a natural monoid structure on $\check{G}$ as follows.
 For $I,J\subseteq \{1,\ldots,n\}$ and $g\in G^I$, $h\in G^J$ we set $gh=\phi_I^{I\cap J}(g)\phi_J^{I\cap J}(h)\in G^{I\cap J}$.
 This makes $\check{G}$ a compact semi-topological monoid.

 \begin{thm} $\WAP(G)\simeq \check{G}$. \end{thm}

 \begin{proof} We prove the theorem by induction on $n$, the number of non-compact simple factors of $G$.
-The induction basis is the case $n=0$, that is $G$ is compact, for which the theorem is clear.
+The induction basis is the case $n=1$ which follows from Theorem~\ref{thm:waprigid}.
 We let $j:G\to X$ be a monoid representation.
 For any $I\subsetneq \{1,\ldots,n\}$ we have by our induction hypothesis $\WAP(G_I)=\check{G}_I$.
 In particular $\WAP(G_I)$ has a unique left $G_I$-fixed point which is also a unique right $G_I$-fixed point (as $G_I$ has no compact factor).
 It follows that there is a unique left $G_I$-fixed point which is also a unique right $G_I$-fixed point in $\overline{j(G_I)}$.
 We denote it by $e_I$.
 We define a map $\check{G}\to X$ by sending $g\in G^I$ to $ge_I$.
 One checks that this is a continuous morphism. \end{proof}